azieren/DevEv-BackEnd/README.md

 - Infants's head location, wrists location and head pose estimation
 - Toys tracking in 2D
 - 2D-3D Projection of head/wrist location and toys locations
-<- Collision between the visual cone (based on head location and pose estimation) and the room (with updated movable toys location in 3D), for computing what infants see in every frames>

 ## Installation